Righting Civil Wrongs

 “Impacted community members have repeatedly voiced their concerns to the state, but their complaints have really fallen on deaf ears,” Jernigan says.
 “Clean water is a civil right that’s not limited to wealthy people in cities.”

 Community outcry, along with several major hog waste spills in the 1990s, led to a moratorium in North Carolina on new farms that use open waste pits, but the existing farms were not required to clean up their facilities.
 With the help of Earthjustice and other groups, residents filed a complaint with the EPA arguing that the state’s general permit, which allows more than 2,000 factory hog farms to operate in the area, doesn’t do enough to protect human health and the environment.

-The EPA agreed to investigate in late February.
-The North Carolina case is too recent to be a part of Earthjustice’s new lawsuit, but Earthjustice and the Waterkeeper Alliance continue to push the EPA to act.
+The EPA agreed to investigate in late February 2015.
+The North Carolina case is too recent to be a part of Earthjustice’s five-case lawsuit, but Earthjustice, the Waterkeeper Alliance, the North Carolina Environmental Justice Network and Rural Empowerment Association for Community Help (REACH) continue to push the EPA to act.

 Court and Community, Side by Side

-As for the five older civil rights cases, Engelman Lado says she hopes that in a year or less a court will order the EPA to decide if there has in fact been discrimination in Tallassee and the other towns she represents.
+As for the older civil rights cases, Engelman Lado says she hopes the court will order the EPA to decide if there has in fact been discrimination against residents in Tallassee and the other towns she represents.
 But a court order is only the smallest of first steps.